 Potatoes, onions, and tomatoes.
 You want these cool, not cold, as the cold ruins their flavor.
 Store them someplace cool and dark.

 Unripe fruit and veg, like pears, plums, bananas, and mangoes can be kept on the counter in a fruit bowl; it’s only once they’re ripe that they need to be stored in the fridge.
+Except from bananas, keep them in room temperature.
+If the bananas are too ripe: peel them, freeze them and mix them.
+Voila!
+Icecream!

 While it can be more convenient, unless you’re going to be using things pretty quickly, cut fruit and veg tend to spoil faster.